aqiu384/p5r-walkthrough/src/metaverse.md

 * Unlocked: After securing treasure route in Museum Palace
 * Combines persona with the corresponding black item to produce a set weapon, armor, accessory, or skill card
 * No limit on number of itemizations per day **(Royal)**
-* Fusion alert alerts the results in different ways **(Royal)**
+* Fusion Alarm alerts the results in different ways **(Royal)**
     * Normal: Sacrificed persona creates the expected item
-    * Fusion Alert: Sacrificed persona creates a stronger version of the expected item
+    * Fusion Alarm: Sacrificed persona creates a stronger version of the expected item
-    * Fusion Alert Accident: Sacrificed persona creates a random item
+    * Fusion Alarm Accident: Sacrificed persona creates a random item
         * Below Lv.
 35: Megido, Divine Grace, Attract Ring, Megido Ring, Lucky Punch Belt, or X Incense
         * Lv.
 36 to Lv.
 55: Heat Up, Ailment Boost, Mudoon Ring, Megidola Ring, Miracle Punch Belt, or X Ryusen Incense
         * Above Lv.
 56: Life Aid, Fortify Spirit, Amrita Shower, Angelic Grace, Deadly Fury Belt, or X Nirvana Incense
-    * Fusion Alert Yellow Accident: Sacrificed persona creates a random skill card based on current resistances
+    * Fusion Alarm Yellow Accident: Sacrificed persona creates a random skill card based on current resistances including current accessory effects
         * Resist X for X immunities (Excluding Gun and Alm)
         * Dodge X or Evade X for X weaknesses (Excluding Gun and Alm)
         * X Boost or X Amp for all but X weaknesses (Excluding Phys and Alm)

-#### Fusion Alert (Royal)
+#### Fusion Alarm (Royal)
 * Unlocked: After securing treasure route in Bank Palace
-* After a battle the Velvet Room may enter a fusion alert state
+* After a battle the Velvet Room may enter a fusion alarm state
 * When this happens you see a red door pop up after the results screen
-* During a Fusion Alert rules for all fusion types are dramatically altered along with a higher chance of fusion accidents
+* During a Fusion Alarm rules for all fusion types are dramatically altered along with a higher chance of fusion accidents
 * Result personas from alerts are highlighted in yellow and can be reused as ingredients to trigger yellow accidents
 * All fusion types can result in fusion accidents with unique effects
-* The fusion alert ends when you get a fusion accident
+* The fusion alarm ends when you get a fusion accident
-* The second fusion using the same facility during an alert is also guaranteed to be an accident
+* The second fusion using the same facility during an alert is almost guaranteed to be an accident
 * Talk to Justine to end the alert early
-* The Fortune Rank 8 ability can raise the chances of Fusion Alert occurring
+* The Fortune Rank 8 ability can raise the chances of Fusion Alarm occurring

 #### Gallows
 * Unlocked: After securing treasure route in Pyramid Palace
 * Sacrifice a persona to strengthen another one.
 The same persona can only be strengthened once per in-game day
 * Can bypass 1-day rule by saving result to compendium, deleting it from your current stock, then resummoning it
-* Fusion Alert alters the results in different ways **(Royal)**
+* Fusion Alarm alters the results in different ways **(Royal)**
     * Normal: Sacrificed persona gives an EXP boost that scales with its level and passes on one of its skills
-    * Fusion Alert: Increases EXP boost and passes on two skills
+    * Fusion Alarm: Increases EXP boost and passes on two skills
-    * Fusion Alert Accident: +5 bonus stats but no EXP boost or bonus skills and bypasses 1-day rule
+    * Fusion Alarm Accident: +5 bonus stats but no EXP boost or bonus skills and bypasses 1-day rule
-    * Fusion Alert Yellow Accident: +10 bonus stats but no EXP boost or bonus skills and bypasses 1-day rule
+    * Fusion Alarm Yellow Accident: +10 bonus stats but no EXP boost or bonus skills and bypasses 1-day rule

 #### Network Fusion
 * Unlocked: After securing treasure route in Spaceport Palace